goharbor/harbor/ADOPTERS.md

 platform.
 Harbor has been used for over 2 years in production with tens of thousands of nodes and managing millions of container images.

-**China Mobile:** Harbor has been used in production for more than year, serving images to a container environment with over 1,000 nodes.
+**China Mobile:** Harbor has been used in production for more than a year, serving images to a container environment with over 1,000 nodes and about 20,000 images.

 **360 Total Security:** Harbor is used to distribute images and manage access to project images at 360 Total Security.
-The image replication functions is heavily leveraged in their environment.
-Harbor supports approximately 800 compute nodes in a production environments across different regions and manages about 20,000 container images.
+The image replication function is heavily leveraged in their environment.
+Harbor supports approximately 800 compute nodes in production environments across different regions and manages about 20,000 container images.

 **Slamtec:** Harbor is being used in external production systems as well as internal dev/test environments.
 All services are deployed using container images stored and managed by Harbor, making Harbor an important part of Slamtec's CI/CD workflow.

+**Bingo Cloud:** Bingo cloud OS uses Harbor as their ECR (Elastic Container Registry) component.
+Harbor allows them to have project-based image management in private cloud environment of large enterprises.
+Harbor has been deployed in some large state-owned or province-owned enterprises.

+**Union Pay:** Union Pay adopts Harbor to manage container images for more than 200 nodes.
+Harbor enforces RBAC and vulnerability scanning on images used in the production environment.

+**Minsheng Life Insurance:** Harbor is used to build a private image registry.
+It manages base images of all application services and the container images created in project development.
+Harbor is integrated with the container cloud platform through its RESTful API.
+Harbor supports about 40 nodes in a cluster and manages more than 3,000 images.